 The preliminary schedule optimally provides for construction to be substantially complete by the end of 2014, with the submittal of certification documentation to occur in 2015.
-Unless costs can be reduced further, the Council may not be able to produce the necessary financing to meet the construction schedule.
-Further work will be necessary to fully align the construction schedule and financing plan.
+This schedule was used to produce an estimate of draws on the construction fund in order to align the financing program with construction needs.